 Reheating

-This dessert is best enjoyed chilled, so reheating is not recommended.
-If preferred, let the pie sit out at room temperature for 15-20 minutes to soften slightly before slicing to avoid any cracking or crumbling.
+This pie is best enjoyed chilled, so reheating isn’t recommended as it may affect the mousse and brownie layers.
+Just let it sit at room temperature for 10-15 minutes to soften slightly before slicing for the perfect texture.

 FAQs